kapilrawat123/Web-Application-Vulnerabilty-Issue/Server-side Template Injection/Template Engine Identify.md

 ```

-Paste that error in Chat GPT it will tells you which type of Template that website use.
+Paste that error in Chat GPT it will tells you which type of Template Engine that website use.